 Other findings of this study:

-- Peanut was responsible for 45 percent of the food-induced anaphylaxis; nuts and seeds for 19 percent of reactions; and milk for 10 percent.
+- Peanut was responsible for 45 percent of the food-induced anaphylaxis in children; nuts and seeds for 19 percent of reactions; and milk for 10 percent.

-- Northeast and western regions of the U.S. had the highest proportion of kids admitted for anaphylaxis.
+- Northeast and western regions of the U.S. had the highest proportion of children admitted for anaphylaxis.

 - In the age range of 0 to 12, more boys than girls had anaphylaxis.
 Over the age of 12, more teen girls than boys were affected.